Metric

 as a database key.
 For simple cases, it could be

-easily readable, such as column=Age
+easily readable, such as column=Age, but

 when there are multiple keys and values or complex